orangedaisy/bshowco/_posts/2021-07-08-designing-for-display-density.md

 their UI configured.
 The compact setting is especially popular with those users who are transitioning over from some of our legacy applications.

+## Where to start

+Adding display density support to our existing *modern* UI took careful planning.
+There are a number of different approaches we could have taken&mdash;ranging from the complexity of redesigning every component for every density preference, to the simplicity of adding a basic modifier to all existing sizing values.
+In the end, we settled on the simpler side of the spectrum.
+This allowed us to introduce this new concept to our users in a way that had minimal impact on the codebase, but would still provide immediate value for those who could most benefit from its use.
+As more advanced use cases pop-up in response to this real-world feature, we can use the existing framework to handle those changes.

+The display density is configured as one of three choices: *default, compact,* or *comfortable.* Users don't have the option to change things on a per-page or per-component basis; it's all-or-nothing.

+To make things as easy as possible in the codebase, we chose to design and develop from the "default" perspective.
+We build our components the way we intend for them to look at the standard display density, then use CSS to calculate the "compact" and "comfortable" spacing.

 ## Basic set up

 The display density scale is influenced by three modifiers, defined first as